Abdur-RasheedAde/Haut_Sales_Analysis-with-PowerBI/README.md

 ## Problem Statement
 This project is aimed at improving business performance of Haut supermarket and hence, answer the following questions;
-1. What is the monthly trend of total sales?
+1. What is the monthly trend of Profit?
-2. What is the revenue performace compare to same period last year?
+2. What is the ratio of profit of the years under review?
 3. What is the profit ratio on quarterly basis?
-4. Which products are the most and least profitable?
+4. Which product category is the most and least profitable?
-5. Which sales regions are the most and least profitable?
+5. Where does most sales comes from in terms of region?
 6. Does discount has an effect on Sales?
-7. Does season of the year has an influence on sales?
-8. What is the performance of the Africa market relative to other continent?
+7. What is the performance of the Africa market relative to other continent?
-9. Which country is most profitable?
+8. Which country is most profitable?
-10. Which provinec is the most performing with total sales?

 ## Power BI and Analytics Technical Skills:
 + Project Planning and Documentation